 4. The club's efforts to promote high ethical standards, professional dignity or service performance in the club and community are 5.
 The club's effort to conduct one new community service project each year is 6.
 The club's efforts to conduct one new international service project each year is 7.
 The club's use of input, talents and resources of the members for service projects is 8.
 The club's use of input, talent and resources from community leaders for service is 9.
 I consider the club's activities regarding service, locally and internationally, to be 10.
-The club has conducted an active program or project in the following areas Please credit 3 pts for each service project that your club has done within the last 3 years Drug use prevention or rehabilitation Polio eradication or other community immunization project Environmental activities Literacy projects Clean water programs Providing food for the hungry Assisting the community's handicapped or elderly Providing health or medical care locally or internationally Providing recreational opportunities for the community Helping the poor or needy of the community Improving the community's economic or social quality of life Conducting career opportunity programs Assisting or guiding the youth of the community Creating or supporting a Rotaract or Interact Club Working with other local service groups on a common project Work with other Rotary clubs on a common project Work with community educational facilities Traffic or highway safety programs or projects Animal safety or care programs Disaster assistance program or project Others Total points for question 10 Please rate the following: $Yes = 5$ $No = 0$ , $Don't know = DK$ 11.
+The club has conducted an active program or project in the following areas Please credit 3 pts for each service project that your club has done within the last 3 years Drug use prevention or rehabilitationPolio eradication or other community immunization projectEnvironmental activitiesLiteracy projectsClean water programsProviding food for the hungryAssisting the community's handicapped or elderlyProviding health or medical care locally or internationallyProviding recreational opportunities for the communityHelping the poor or needy of the communityImproving the community's economic or social quality of lifeConducting career opportunity programsAssisting or guiding the youth of the communityWorking with other local service groups on a common projectWork with community elucational facilitiesTraffic or highway safety programs or projectsAnimal safety or care programsDisaster assistance program or projectOthers Total points for question 10 Please rate the following: Yes = 5 No= 0, Don't know= DK 11.
 The club conducts various fund raisers to support its service programs.
 12. The club relies mainly on financial contributions from the members to fund its service programs.
 13. The club has participated in an International Service project within the last 2 years.
-14. The club participates actively in the Youth Exchange Program.